 The Eclipse 550 is the new version of the Eclipse 500 aircraft that Eclipse Aerospace announced on October 10, 2011.
 The Eclipse 550 aircraft has many of the same overall systems as the Eclipse 500 with many different refinements to the avionics, interior, cabin, windshield, seats and more.
-Eclipse Aerospace is taking orders for the new Eclipse 550 very light jet and was to start delivering them in 2013, however Eclipse did not announce on their site if the first delivery had occurred by the end of 2013.
-Eclipse had only announced details of the aircraft program through select media outlets.
+Eclipse Aerospace is taking orders for the new Eclipse 550 very light jet and is delivering aircraft.
+Eclipse was to start delivering the jet in 2013 and they announced that they did deliver the first aircraft, however the first delivery did not take place until 2014.
+In 2013 Eclipse had only announced details of the aircraft program through select media outlets.
 On March 12, 2014 they announced on their site that they delivered the first Eclipse 550.
 The first Eclipse 550 delivered is serial number 550-0265.
 It flew out of Eclipse's Albuquerque, New Mexico facility on March 13, 2014.
 Before this delivery date there was some other delivery dates announced on other websites.
 In an article in Aviation Week on October 22, 2013 it was announced that Eclipse Aerospace had delivered the first Eclipse 550 to a customer in Louisiana.
 On December 20, 2013 in an article by ABQJournal that is about Eclipse adding 100 jobs and in return gaining economic benefits from the city, it says that the first Eclipse 550 was delivered to a customer on December 19, 2013.

 Avionics on the very light jet are still built by Innovative Solutions and Support.
 The new avionics system is called AVIO IFMS and is also avalible as an upgrade for existing Eclipse 500s.
 The Eclipse 550 has new features, when compared to the orginal Eclipse 500, that include Synthetic Vision, enhanced vision and Auto Throttle capabilities; a first for a very light jet.